Enalye/grimoire/docs/en/lib/std_string.md

 <a id="func_0"></a>
 > back (*self*: **pure string**) (**char?**)

-Returns the last element of the string.
+Returns the last character of the string.

 Returns `null<char>` if this string is empty.

 <a id="func_1"></a>